-What you must pay when Services that are covered for you you get these services Services to treat kidney disease Covered services include: There is \$0 copayment for Medicare-covered kidney Kidney disease education services to teach kidney care disease education services. and help members make informed decisions about their care.
-For members with stage IV chronic kidney disease You pay 20% of the total when referred by their doctor, we cover up to six sessions cost for Medicare-covered of kidney disease education services per lifetime renal dialysis.
-Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as Referral and prior explained in Chapter 3, or when your provider for this authorization required. service is temporarily unavailable or inaccessible) Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
-For information about coverage for Part B Drugs, please go to the section, Medicare Part B prescription
+Services to treat kidney disease\

+Covered services include:

+- Kidney disease education services to teach kidney care and help members make informed decisions about their care.
+For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime - Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) - Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) - Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) - Home dialysis equipment and supplies - Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply)

+Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
+For information about coverage for Part B Drugs, please go to the section, Medicare Part B prescription drugs.
+There is \$0 copayment for Medicare-covered kidney you get these services disease education services.